graphql/graphql.github.io/site/community/Community-Events.md

 - **Location:** Odessa, Ukraine
 - **Link:** http://odessajs.org/index_en.html

 GraphQL is awesome!
 After only a year it has got a lot of attention from the community.
-Many implementations have emerged and it’s just getting better.
+Many implementations have emerged and it's just getting better.
 Is GraphQL right for you?
 Is it a query language or runtime?
 In this talk I am going to take you from 0 to hero. ;)

 ## Past Events